catamphetamine/social-components/README.md

 Available `options`:

 * `maxLength: number` — Preview content (soft) limit (in "points": for text, one "point" is equal to one character, while any other non-text content has its own "points", including attachments and new line character).
-* `minFitFactor: number?` — Provides some flexibility on `maxLength`.
-Sets the usual lower limit of content trimming length at `minFitFactor * maxLength`: if content surpasses `maxFitFactor * maxLength` limit, then it usually can be trimmed anywhere between `minFitFactor * maxLength` and `maxFitFactor * maxLength`.
+* `minFitFactor: number?` — Provides some flexibility when defining `maxLength` lower boundary: sets it to `minFitFactor * maxLength`.
+The content then can usually be trimmed anywhere between `minFitFactor * maxLength` and `maxFitFactor * maxLength`.
+Is `0.75` by default.
+* `maxFitFactor: number?` — Provides some flexibility when defining `maxLength` upper boundary: sets it to `maxFitFactor * maxLength`.
+The content then can usually be trimmed anywhere between `minFitFactor * maxLength` and `maxFitFactor * maxLength` limit.
 Is `1.2` by default.
-* `minFitFactor: number?` — Provides some flexibility on `maxLength`.
-Sets the usual upper limit of content trimming length at `maxFitFactor * maxLength`: if content surpasses `maxFitFactor * maxLength` limit, then it usually can be trimmed anywhere between `minFitFactor * maxLength` and `maxFitFactor * maxLength`.
-Is `0.75` by default.
 * `textTrimMarkEndOfWord: string?` — Appends this "trim mark" when text has to be trimmed after word end (but not after sentence end).
 Is "…" by default.
 * `textTrimMarkAbrupt: string?` — Appends this "trim mark" when text has to be trimmed mid-word.
 Is "…" by default.
 * `minimizeGeneratedPostLinkBlockQuotes: boolean?` — Set to `true` to indicate that post links with generated block quotes are initially minimized when rendered: this results in skipping counting those post links' content characters when generating post preview.